I have to say that I’m a little bit excited about this right now…..

 Overall, everything sounds more ‘live’, more ‘you are there’ more ‘in the room’.

-The rotating motor and record spindle attachment shown, is a prototype for testing – soon I will have more details of this tank attachment, for anyone interested.
+The rotating motor and record spindle attachment shown, is a prototype for testing – soon I will have more details of the finalised tank attachment design, for anyone interested.
+See Ultrasonic record cleaning Pt 2.

 Update 25 Mar 2017: (New video, final prototype.)